 Can a protein bar replace a main meal?

 Protein bars are meant to compliment your diet, not to substitute entire meals.

 Who should stay away from consuming protein bars?

 Moreover, it’s good to keep in mind that too much protein can overload the kidneys and liver.
 This means that anyone with kidney or liver issues should consult a doctor before taking up protein bars.
 Last but not least, anyone who suffers from lactose intolerances should opt for vegan products to avoid any negative interaction with proteins derived from milk.

 What types of protein bars are there?

-Bars suitable for vegans are made from protein derived from legumes, seeds or cereals.
-Both types of protein bars are capable of supplying all the necessary essential amino acids.
+In contrast, there are also many bars which are suitable for vegans, these have proteins derived mainly from legumes, seeds or cereals.
+Both types of protein bars (as long as they are made with quality ingredients) have the capability of supplying us with all the essential amino acids.